 A cardboard cutout flashes you a wonky smiles as you enter a room stuffed with bananas, bricks and bristly claw-crane hands.
-This is just part of the riot of colour and creation, nestled in the industrial, gotham-city-grey of Islington’s Old Street, that forms Happy Depression, the new exhibition at BEERS London Gallery.
+This is just part of the riot of colour and creation, nestled in the industrial, gotham-city-grey of Islington’s Old Street, that forms Happy Depression, the new exhibition at Islington gallery, BEERS.

 Jensen and Posey